mvysny/vaadin-on-kotlin/docs/guides/index.md

 has_toc: false
 ---

-# Vaadin-on-Kotlin Guides for Vaadin 14
+# Vaadin-on-Kotlin Guides for Vaadin

-Vaadin 14 uses Vaadin Flow.
+vok uses Vaadin Flow.
 Vaadin Flow is a web framework that allows you to write UI 100% in Java (Kotlin) without getting bogged down in JS, HTML, and CSS.
 If you prefer, you can also create layouts in HTML or with a visual designer.
 Your apps run on the server and handle all communication automatically and securely.
 Building on the strong Java ecosystem, Flow works with your favorite IDEs, tools, and libraries.

 ## Getting Started Guides